nablarch/nablarch-document/en/application_framework/application_framework/cloud_native/containerize/index.rst

   The standard blank project violates this policy because state management using HTTP sessions is enabled.

-  See :ref:`stateless_web_app` for configuration to make a Nablarch application stateless.
+  See :ref:`stateless_web_app` for configuration to make a Nablarch web application stateless.

 Log output
   The `XI.
 Logs <https://12factor.net/logs>`_ (external site) is said that all application logs should be written to standard output and not output to a file.